Yokto13/mel/src/baselines/olpeat/README.md

 ### DaMuEL
 In `at_embeddings.py`.
 Produces the embeddings but saves them as toks, embs pairs.
-Each toks is also embeded only once.
+Every token array is also embeded only once.
 We cannot train on the result but we can use it as mapping later.

 ### Mewsli-9